-The National Hemophilia Foundation (NHF) is interested in helping hematology investigators continue their critical research into inherited bleeding disorders amidst severe funding reductions for the National Institutes of Health (NIH).
+The National Bleeding Disorders Foundation (NBDF) is interested in helping hematology investigators continue their critical research into inherited bleeding disorders amidst severe funding reductions for the National Institutes of Health (NIH).
 To assist with funding research, one-year awards of $125,000 will be granted to hematology investigators focused on inherited bleeding disorders who applied for an NIH R01 grant or equivalent federal grant but were denied funding.
-NHF Bridge Grants are intended to help sustain recipients' research and contribute to their retention in bleeding disorders investigation.
+NBDF Bridge Grants are intended to help sustain recipients' research and contribute to their retention in bleeding disorders investigation.

 Funding Amount: $125,000 for one year.